 This information will help you learn how to find reliable health information on the Internet.

 The Internet has changed the way we find and access health information.
 The number of websites, social media sites, and apps offering health information keeps growing.
-While this makes finding health information easier than ever before, it can be hard to know which sources have reliable information and which sources have misinformation (false or wrong information).
+While this makes finding health information easier than ever, it can be hard to know which sources have reliable information or misinformation (false or wrong information).
 Misinformation can be dangerous, confusing, and misleading.
 It can also keep you from getting the information you need to stay healthy and safe.
 This is why it’s important to check if the information you find on the Internet is reliable and trustworthy.

 Remember that the information you find on the Internet doesn’t replace conversations with your healthcare providers.
 Ask your healthcare providers questions you have about your care.Back to top